Probing Picohertz Gravitational Waves with Pulsars: Dataset

 For the $\dot{P}_b$ analysis, we use the updated data from~\cite{Moran:2023}, which includes 29 pulsars.
 For our purposes, we independently estimate the Galactic accelerations of the pulsars using the MWPotential2014 model as implemented in the \texttt{galpy} package~\cite{Bovy2015}.

 The original data set from~\cite{Chakrabarti_2021} used in~\citet{DeRoccoDror2024} contains 14 pulsars, 13 of which are also included in our updated sample.
 After cross-checking with other recent data releases, we adopt the more updated measurements from~\cite{Moran:2023} for all overlapping pulsars.
 In total, we obtain 30 pulsars with updated timing measurements, which is double the number used in the analysis of~\citet{DeRoccoDror2024}.
+The observed $\dot{P}_b$'s range in order of magnitude from $10^{-21}$ to $10^{-8}$, with the majority being around $10^{-14}\sim 10^{-12}$.
+We subtract non-GW contributions from the observed $\dot{P}_b$ and report the GW induced $\Delta \dot{P}_b/P_b$ data immediately used for analysis.
+The timing baselines of the pulsars range from 4 years to 22 years, with $\mu s$ level RMS timing residuals.
+For a full list of the pulsars, see Table~\ref{tab:pbdot_pulsar_parameters}.

-Pulsar distance measurements are very important in this analysis.
-In this work, we require $fd_p\leq 1$, or that we constrain the pulsar distance to less than a radiation wavelength, which helps mitigate the degeneracies associated with $2\pi$ periodicity of trig functions.
-For the pHz regime, this is typically $\sim 100$~pc.
-About half of the pulsars here meet this criterion and are used in this analysis, as we use $f_{\mathrm{GW}}=100$ pHz to define the cutoff.
+Pulsar distance measurements are essential for reducing degeneracies in this analysis.
+If the resulting dataset is large enough, we require $f\Delta d_p\leq 1$; namely, we constrain the pulsar distance up to a precision less than a radiation wavelength, which helps mitigate the degeneracies associated with $2\pi$ periodicity of trig functions.
+For the pHz regime, this typically corresponds to a wavelength of $\sim 100$~pc.
+Half of the pulsars in the $\dot{P}_b$ data meet this criterion and are used in the analysis, as we use $f_{\mathrm{GW}}=100$ pHz to define the cutoff.
 When we perform our MCMC analysis, we use the pulsar distance measurements as a prior, and sample in the restricted error range in the analysis.

 Additionally, to ensure that the Taylor expansions used in the analytic modeling remain valid, we cut off the analysis at $(4T_{\mathrm{max}})^{-1}$, consistent with \cite{DeRoccoDror2024}, where $T_{\text{max}}$ is the longest observation time in the data.